 The 1901 census records James and Elizabeth with their children in Wood Lane, Hawarden.
 James, head of the household was 27 and a coal miner, having been born in Hawarden.
 Elizabeth his wife was 25 and like James and all the children had been born in Hawarden.
 Their children were Annie 4, Isaac 3 and Richard H. was 1.

 By 1911 the family was living in Level Houses Near Hawarden, Flintshire.
 James 37, was still a Coal Miner (Hewer).
 His wife of 18 years, Elizabeth was 35.
 They had 4 children born to them, all still living.
 Annie, 14 was an Apprentice Dressmaker, Isaac 13, Richard Hugh 11 and James 8 were all scholars.

-War would break out 3 years after this census and on the 2nd October, 1917, Richard Hugh had enlisted.
+On the 2nd October, 1917, Richard Hugh enlisted in Wrexham.
 He was killed less than a year later, on the 30th August 1918 aged 19.
 Less than 3 months later the war was over!

 UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms the regimental information above and tells us that he was born and lived in Hawarden and he enlisted in Wrexham.
 It was this source that said he was formerly 87219, Liverpool Regiment.
 His medal card also on ancestry, details his medal entitlement.